UTS-RI/SDF_cuda/README.md

 ./test_sdf
 ```

 This will compute a regular distance function grid of size [58, 35, 100] from of mesh with 100k faces, 50k vertices.
-All together 58 * 35 * 100 * 100.000 distance computations are performed (20.3 billion inference), hence the importance of GPU parrallelization.
+All together 58 * 35 * 100 * 100.000 distance computations are performed (20.3 billion inferences), hence the importance of GPU parrallelization.

 The output of the demo will be saved in `data/image_stack/` in the form of images.